-- A PhD or near completion of a PhD in empirical (applied) economics in health economics, with expertise on private health insurance design, simulation modelling. - Highly developed skills in empirical economics and strong quantitative skills on simulation, structural models/agent-based models. - Extensive experience with the use of econometric and statistical software packages used in empirical economic analysis, such as STATA, R, and SAS; - Ability to conduct independent economic research, be proactive, and assume responsibility for the development and completion of research papers; - Ability and willingness to work collaboratively in teams to ensure successful project outcomes; - A track record in written communications skills; - Highly developed interpersonal and oral communications skills; - An interest in policy-relevant research and the dissemination of that research to nonacademic audiences.
+- A PhD or near completion of a PhD in fields related to labour economics, sociology of work, economic demography, or social demography. - Highly developed skills in the manipulation and quantitative analysis of data, and especially longitudinal data; - Extensive experience with the use of econometric and statistical software packages, and especially STATA; - Ability to conduct independent research, be proactive, and assume responsibility for the development and completion of research papers; - Ability and willingness to work collaboratively in teams to ensure successful project outcomes; - A track record in written communications skills; - Highly developed interpersonal and oral communications skills; - An interest in policy-relevant research and the dissemination of that research to non-academic audiences.